Impossibility results on stability of phylogenetic consensus methods: Consensus methods on small sets of taxa

 \section{Consensus methods on small sets of taxa}

-For every set $X$ of at most 4 taxa there is a unique regular associative consensus function on $X$, namely Adams consensus.
+For every set $X$ of at most 4 taxa there is a unique regular associative consensus function on $X$ that is Pareto on rooted triples, namely Adams consensus.
 This can be checked using a variant of the program described in the Appendix.
 The corresponding partial order relation $\leq$ discussed earlier is represented in Figures \ref{fig:adams3} and \ref{fig:adams4}, for $X=\{1,2,3\}$ and $X=\{1,2,3,4\}$ respectively.

-Notice that Adams consensus on a set $X$ of (at most) 4 taxa also satisfies extension stability, not only on binary trees, see \cite{Steel_1}.
+Notice that Adams consensus on a set $X$ of (at most) 4 taxa also satisfies extension stability, not only on binary trees, see \citep{Steel_1}.
 However, it is not the only consensus method on $X$ which satisfies extension stability on binary trees.

 [3]{

 }

 [4]{ \node (1) at (-1.8,0) {\strut #1}; \node (2) at (-0.6,0) {\strut #2}; \node (3) at (0.6,0) {\strut #3}; \node (4) at (1.8,0) {\strut #4}; }